SyncSkies/syncskies_tutorial/docs/email_setup.md

 ## Notes

 - IMAP keeps messages in sync across all devices, while POP downloads them to one device.
-- For further assistance, check Hetzner's email documentation or contact their support.
+- For further assistance, check SyncSkies's email documentation or contact their support.